Oceanestars/Creative-Technology/Verus/README.md

 # Project Description

 This project is meant to be a gift.
 This gift is meant to be used as a self - development tool.
 Aside from the code, I created a physical written card where someone can write down what they are grateful for.
 I also 3D printed a card box which says no boundaries inside.
 Because, creativity knows no boundaries.
-Then there is a a QR code on the card where they can scan the qr code and it'll lead them to a website where they could have the card virtually and type instead of write.
+Then there is a a QR code where they can scan the qr code and it'll lead them to a website where they could have the card virtually and type instead of write.
 I then want them have the ability to email the image to either themselves or someone.
-I'd like them to be able to save the virtual card by clicking a button instead of having to take a screenshot.
-I'd like them to be able to upload their cards into a database based on the date and then be able to retrieve it if they want(Stretch goal).
+They can save the virtual card by clicking a button instead of having to take a screenshot.
+They can upload their cards into a database based on the date and then be able to retrieve it if they want via a link and share that link with people.

 ### Stretch goal